Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 But those weren’t the questions he *needed* tonight.

-“Better?” she asked instead, with a light chitter.
+"Better?" she asked instead, with a light chitter.

-“This feels more right than *anything.* I can smell ‘yer worry though.”
+"This feels more right than *anything.* I can smell ‘yer worry though."

 Naydra duck-nodded and snuggled into him.
 His fur was short enough to be almost scratchy, but...oh, she wasn’t going to complain.
 He was *back.* He was *alive.* Bruised and damaged, maybe...but he’d heal.
 That was all that mattered, for now.

-“It can wait,” she said.
+"It can wait," she said.

 He nodded, sighed heavily….and was asleep.
 Naydra chittered to herself, nipped his nose affectionately, then put her head down and followed him.